“He doesn’t do cocaine in our movie.”

 The movie is “meant for a family audience,” says The Times, which apparently is why this new Holmes is given a gambling problem instead.
 (Those family-friendly crap-shooters!)

-The truth is, cocaine is a very tiny part of Sherlock Holmes’s character makeup.
-You could take the drug out of all the Holmes stories without affecting his character at all.
+The truth is, cocaine is a very tiny part of Sherlock Holmes’s character.
+You could take the drug out of all the Holmes stories without significantly changing his character or the stories.

 Let’s do a quick review.